Sutton Coldfield: Retail

 The main shopping centre is the Gracechurch Centre, built in 1974.
 For a number of years this centre was called The Mall.
 The complex includes a multi-storey car park.
-As a result of investment, the appearance of the shopping centre was improved in 2006 which included the installation of a glass roof above one of the walkways and the removal of a public square to form a cafe and extra retail units.
-There are now plans to construct a food court above Bishop's Court in the shopping centre.
+As a result of investment, the appearance of the shopping centre was improved in 2006, which included the installation of a glass roof above one of the walkways and the removal of a public square to form a cafe and extra retail units.
 The shopping centre was formerly home to three bronze sculptures that depict, respectively, a boy and a girl on rollerskates, a boy with a dog, and a boy and a girl playing leapfrog, which have been moved to Rectory Park.

 A second shopping centre was named the Sainsbury Centre until Sainsbury's closed their store; the name was later changed to "The Red Rose Centre".
-The centre has its own multi-storey car park with access from Victoria Road.
+The centre has its own multi-storey car park (now disused) with access from Victoria Road.

 Sutton Parade is a continuation of Birmingham Road and Lichfield Road (though there is a bypass for traffic).
 New Hall Walk is a row of shops built behind The Parade in the late 1990s.
 The company that manages the site also manages several of the shops on the Parade built at the same time.
 It has its own large outdoor car park.
 Opposite the Red Rose Centre, behind New Hall Walk, is a single floor, indoor market facility known as the In Shops.

 There are several local shopping parades serving the suburbs of Sutton, including "The Lanes" Shopping Centre in Wylde Green, at Walmley, and at Boldmere Road.